-What parents can look for in:
+What parents should look for in:

 - Church leaders: As the overseers in the discipleship process for all its church members, church leaders can help parents understand how they and their children fit into the "big picture" of faith development.
-They help to provide the 10,000-foot look at what ways churches support families in discipleship, both individually and as a collective. - Sharing Life relationships: These individuals provide voices of influence specific to their child.
-Parents can seek out key individuals to invite into their child's life.
-Just as important is for parents to have mentors and trusted fellow believers to support them in this stage of their child's life. - Ministry leaders: They provide shared opportunities to understand and stretch faith for all children and youth.
-Parents can look to ministry leaders for key resources to help understand their children and ways to deepen their own parenting.
+They help to provide the 10,000-foot look at ways the church can support families in discipleship, both individually and as a collective. - Sharing Life relationships: These individuals provide voices of influence specific to their children.
+Parents can seek out key individuals to invite into their children's lives.
+Just as important is parents having for themselves mentors and trusted older fellow believers to support them at each stage of their children's lives. - Ministry leaders: They provide shared opportunities to understand and stretch faith for all children and youth.
+Parents can look to ministry leaders such as a Sunday school teacher or a youth leader for key resources to help understand their children and ways to deepen their own parenting.